itsamaan/Text-Editor/README.md

 It will also enable the user to use different font colors along with the features of text editor which gives the user a whole new experience as compared to the old traditional text editor.

-Project was in progress and will be updated soon